Manhattan Night

 Story & Plot Summary: Manhattan Night

-Quick Plot Summary: Manhattan Night is a Drama, Mystery, Thriller film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2016, Manhattan Night is a Drama, Mystery, Thriller film directed by Brian DeCubellis.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Adrien Brody.

 Ending Explained: Manhattan Night

-The final moments of Manhattan Night reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Manhattan Night reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Manhattan Night?